 I'm very interested to see how things play out in the secondary.
 The Lions kept six cornerbacks and five safeties on the opening day roster last year.
 That's pretty heavy in the secondary, and might need some adjustment this season if they plan to keep more linebackers than we've seen in year's past.

 Darius Slay, Nevin Lawson, Quandre Diggs, Teez Tabor, Jamal Agnew and DeShawn Shead are all very capable players at cornerback.
 Who slots in where?
 Do they all make the roster?
 That makes six cornerbacks, though Diggs and Shead also have experience playing safety.

-At safety there's Glover Quin, Tavon Wilson, Tracy Walker and Miles Killebrew.
+At safety there's Glover Quin, Tavon Wilson, Tracy Walker III and Miles Killebrew.
 What happens to one of these names if Diggs or Shead slots in at safety?
 I think the competition in the secondary for starting spots, playing time and even roster spots is going to be fascinating.

 20man: I think the fact that both Frank Ragnow (first round) and Tyrell Crosby (fifth round) were very physical players in college is a good place to start.

 Ragnow had the best percentage of negative run-block grades among centers last season by Pro Football Focus and a top five mark in the nation the season before.
 In 2016, he led the nation in percentage of positive run blocks, and ranked sixth in the same statistic this season before going down to injury.
 I expect Ragnow to play early on at either center or left guard.

 Here's the first line in PFF's analysis of Crosby pre-draft: "Crosby is arguably the most physical tackle in the entire class."

 Most analysts had him as a plus run blocker entering the draft.
 The Lions look to be set at the starting tackle spots with Taylor Decker and Rick Wagner, but Crosby could certainly work his way into a swing tackle role, and add nice depth in case of injury.